ziglang/zig/README.md

 A system programming language which prioritizes optimality, safety, and readability.

-Zig is a small language, yet powerful enough to solve any computing problem.
+Zig is a small, simple language, yet powerful.
+Zig fits into the same niche as C, except does everything better.

-Zig intends to replace C. Therefore, porting a C project to Zig should be a pleasant experience.
-For every use case C can solve, the same use case must be handled in Zig in an equally or more satisfying way.

-Zig is not afraid to roll the major version number of the language if it improves simplicity, fixes poor design decisions, or adds a new feature which compromises backward compatibility.
+Zig ships with a build system that obviates the need for a configure script or a makefile.
+In fact, existing C and C++ projects may choose to depend on Zig instead of e.g. cmake.

 [ziglang.org](http://ziglang.org)

-## Existing Features
+## Feature Highlights

  * Compatible with C libraries with no wrapper necessary.
 Directly include C .h files and get access to the functions and symbols therein.